simonesan-afk/CV-Praetorian-Guard/README.md

 This project is licensed under the **MIT License**.

-> **Ethical Note:** While the MIT license permits broad use of the software, **Friulanika Corp.** strongly advises against using this prompt for automated rejection of candidates in a professional hiring context.
+> **Ethical Note:** While the MIT license permits broad use of the software, **SIMONE NESPOLO** strongly advises against using this prompt for automated rejection of candidates in a professional hiring context.
 The logic is tuned for **self-assessment** and **educational feedback**, not for making employment decisions.

 ### ⚠️ LEGAL & ETHICAL DISCLAIMER (READ FIRST)